 IPR will be in charge of writing the case file summary and CRC will assign two members to review and edit the summary

-The workgroup also looked as changing the wording on the current ordinance so that CRC can “require” an additional investigation.
+The workgroup also looked at changing the wording on the current ordinance so that CRC can “require” an additional investigation.
 The current wording is CRC can “request” an additional investigation

-In terms of 21 days timeline, the group will not propose an ordinance change to City Council
+In terms of 21 day timeline, the group will not propose an ordinance change to City Council

-Ms. Donegan asked Ms. Mortimer when does people usually submit their appeal request?
+Ms. Donegan asked Ms. Mortimer when do people usually submit their appeal request?

 Either at the very beginning when they first received the appeal offer letter or right at the deadline

-Mr. Denecke asked if how can the committee expect the appellant to be prepared during the case file review hearing when he/she doesn’t even know if the case will move forward to the appeal hearing?
+Mr. Denecke asked how the committee can expect the appellant to be prepared during the case file review hearing when he/she doesn’t even know if the case will move forward to the appeal hearing?

 The idea is that CRC members will review the files and provide comments on the case prior to the case file review hearing

-Mr. Denecke was concerned that there would be new questions coming up during the case file review hearing discussion which going to result in the Committee asking the Bureau to provide more materials
+Mr. Denecke was concerned that there would be new questions coming up during the case file review hearing discussion which are going to result in the Committee asking the Police Bureau to provide more materials

 Mr. Bissonnette made a point that the Committee can evaluate whether to conduct another hearing on a case by case basis.
-If there are a lot of questions come up during the discussion then the Committee can schedule another meeting.
+If a lot of questions come up during the discussion then the Committee can schedule another meeting.
 If the Committee members the case thoroughly, then there’s no reason to delay the appeal hearing

 Mr. Troy made a point that there’s no perfect solution and the Committee needs to come up with a way to streamline the process.
 There has been good number of cases where it was ready for the appeal hearing right after the case file review and there were no reason to delay the appeal hearing to another date